sendgrid/docs/styleguide.md

 <a name="numbers"></a>
 ### Numbers

-Use numerals instead of spelling them out.
+Use numbers instead of spelling them out.
 However, if a number leads off the sentence, spell it out.
 YES: “SendGrid offers 10 templates in Marketing Campaigns.”
 YES: “Ten templates are included in Marketing Campaigns.”